 Phone Farm vs Cloud Phone: The Real Cost Comparison

 Short answer: A phone farm usually looks cheaper only if you count hardware and ignore operations.
 A cloud phone model usually looks more expensive only if you ignore what DIY infrastructure costs to build, staff, recover, monitor, and replace over time.
-For professional teams, the real decision is not CapEx vs subscription in isolation.
-It is whether you want to own the hardware burden or pay for a managed operating model.
+For professional teams, the comparison is not CapEx vs subscription in isolation.
+It documents the difference between carrying the hardware burden internally and paying for managed delivery.

 Key takeaway: The cheapest-looking setup on day one is often the most expensive setup by month six.
 A phone farm carries hardware, labor, downtime, recovery, and scaling costs that many teams underestimate.
 A cloud phone model shifts more of that burden into predictable operating expense.

-When buyers compare a phone farm with a cloud phone, they often make the wrong comparison.
+When teams compare a phone farm with a cloud phone, they often make the wrong comparison.
 They compare a visible monthly subscription against a partial hardware bill.
 That misses the real cost structure.

 A phone farm is a physical device operation you build and run yourself.
 A cloud phone is a remotely hosted device environment you access as a service.
 Those models distribute cost very differently.
 One concentrates more effort in hardware ownership and operations.
 The other concentrates more cost in subscription pricing and provider margin.